Montrose Chemical Corporation of California: Lawsuits

 In October 1989, the former Montrose Chemical site was added to the Superfund National Priorities List.
 In 1990, the United States and California filed lawsuits against Montrose Chemical and nine other facilities near the Palos Verdes peninsula, citing damages to the nearby marine environment.

-In December 2000, the Montrose Chemical Corporation of California and three other corporations settled their lawsuits for a collective $73 million.
+In December 2000, the Montrose Chemical Corporation of California and three other corporations settled their lawsuits for a collective $77 million.
 When combined with prior lawsuits, this brought the total up to $140 million to fund the restoration of the Palos Verdes Shelf marine environment.

+The issue of insurance coverage under Montrose Chemical's insurance policies for cleanup costs has been litigated for many decades in California courts, resulting in landmark opinions of the Supreme Court of California in 1993, 1995, and 2020.